Janet (album): Rolling Stone cover

 In September 1993, Jackson appeared topless on the cover of Rolling Stone magazine with the hands of her then-husband René Elizondo Jr. covering her breasts.
 The photograph is the original full-length version of the cropped image used on the cover of the Janet album, shot by Patrick Demarchelier.
 In the cover story, "Sexual Healing" by David Ritz, Jackson explained, "sex has been an important part of me for several years.
 But it just hasn't blossomed publicly until now.
 I've had to go through some changes and shed some old attitudes before feeling completely comfortable with my body.
 Listening to my new record, people intuitively understand the change in me".
 Ritz likened Jackson's transformation to Marvin Gaye as he stated, "just as Gaye moved from What's Going On to Let's Get It On, from the austere to the ecstatic, Janet, every bit as serious-minded as Marvin, moved from Rhythm Nation to Janet, her statement of sexual liberation".

-The image was cropped to show only Jackson's face on the album cover, and midriff in the interior booklet.
+The image was cropped to show only Jackson's face on the album cover, and her midriff in the interior booklet.
 The full version appears as the cover of the limited edition double-disc edition of the album, as well as the video compilation Janet released later that year.
-Sonia Murray of the Vancouver Sun later reported, "Jackson, 27, remains clearly established as both role model and sex symbol; the Rolling Stone photo of Jackson ... became one of the most recognizable, and most lampooned, magazine covers of the year".
+Sonia Murray of the Vancouver Sun later reported, "Jackson, 27, remains clearly established as both role model and sex symbol; the Rolling Stone photograph of Jackson ... became one of the most recognizable, and most lampooned, magazine covers of the year".